What we learned from the Wegovy clinical trials

 Key Wegovy trials for type 2 diabetes and weight management

-For a deeper dive into the stages of the STEP and SURMOUNT trials, read our guide to key weight loss drug trials.
+For a deeper dive into the stages of the STEP and SURMOUNT trials, read our guide to key weight loss drug trials .

 2016: the SUSTAIN programme

-As a result of the trials, semaglutide was approved as a type 2 diabetes medication by the FDA and other regulatory authorities under the brand name 'Ozempic'.
+The SUSTAIN trials looked at semaglutide's effectiveness as a treatment for type 2 diabetes.
+As researchers wrote in a summary of the trials, semaglutide was 'superior at reducing [blood sugar]… when compared with multiple antidiabetic medications'.¹ As a result of the trials, semaglutide was approved as a type 2 diabetes medication by the FDA and other regulatory authorities under the brand name 'Ozempic'.

 But SUSTAIN showed something else, too – semaglutide caused more weight loss in participants than any other drug on the market at the time.
-Across the 10 trials, participants treated with 1.0mg of semaglutide lost 5.1kg on average.¹
+Across the 10 trials, participants treated with 1.0mg of semaglutide lost 5.1kg on average.¹ Curious to learn more, semaglutide's manufacturer launched the STEP programme.
+This was a series of six separate studies involving 5,000 people, designed to explore how semaglutide could aid weight loss over several years.

 2021: The STEP programme

-The STEP 1 trial (the largest of the studies) found that non-diabetic patients lost an average of 14.9% of their body weight.
+The STEP programme's findings were revolutionary for our understanding of semaglutide.
+For the first time, they demonstrated the drug's safety and effectiveness as a weight loss treatment for people without diabetes.
+The STEP 1 trial (the largest of the studies) found that non-diabetic patients lost an average of 14.9% of their body weight .
 Those taking a placebo (a harmless 'dummy' drug) lost just 2.4% on average.²

 It was clear that semaglutide had potential beyond a diabetes medication.
 So, in 2022, the National Institute for Health Care and Excellence (NICE) recommended semaglutide as an option for weight management on the NHS.³